Roy Chubby Brown: Career

 Vasey appeared on the UK television talent show New Faces as Roy Chubby Brown in the 1970s, coming second to a country and western band.
 He failed the audition for another television talent show, Opportunity Knocks, after saying the word 'arse' during his interview.

 Comedy

-Brown's image is characterised by a clown-like stage costume consisting of a leather flying helmet and goggles, a white shirt, a red bow tie and moccasin slippers, and his trademark multi-coloured patchwork suit (previously made from beer mats because stag night crowds would shower him in beer).
+Brown's image is characterised by a clown-like stage costume consisting of a leather flying helmet and goggles, a white shirt, a red bow tie and moccasin slippers, and a multi-coloured patchwork suit (previously made from beer mats because stag night crowds would shower him in beer).

-His comedy is considered controversial due to its subject being: Blue comedy, insult comedy, political satire, sarcasm, self-deprecation, British politics, sex, celebrities, culture and one liners.
+His comedy is considered controversial: frequently making fun of racial and ethnic minorities, women, and homosexuals, and described as blue comedy, insult comedy, political satire, sarcasm, and self-deprecation.
+In 2023, he lamented "I remember when white people made fucking adverts on the TV".